-AAR began as a vision and a venture, a small entrepreneurial enterprise providing equipment for the newly emerging commercial aviation industry.
-Today, AAR is a global provider of aviation services to the global aerospace and defense industry.
-The Company’s successful track record can be attributed to AAR’s close-to-the-customer approach, the entrepreneurial spirit of our people and the solid foundation of our past.
+AAR began in 1951 as a vision and a venture, a small entrepreneurial enterprise providing equipment for the newly emerging commercial aviation industry.
+Today, AAR is a global provider of aviation services to commercial and government customers worldwide.
+The Company’s long history can be attributed to AAR’s innovative solutions, the entrepreneurial spirit of our people and our expertise in the aviation aftermarket.
+We commit every day to Doing It Right.

-The Company is incorporated and moves to an office in downtown Chicago.
+The Company is incorporated as Allen Aircraft Radio in Chicago.

-Allen Aircraft Radio, Inc. goes public with an over-the-counter share price of $10, raising $1 million.
-The Company’s
+The Company goes public with an over-the-counter share price of $10, raising $1 million.

 The Company changes its name to AAR CORP.

-AAR acquires Aircraftsmen, an aircraft maintenance business at Will Rogers Airport in Oklahoma City.
-Later, the Company
+The Company acquires its first airframe maintenance repair and overhaul (MRO) business at Will Rogers Airport in Oklahoma City.

 AAR opens an office in Singapore to serve customers in the Asia-Pacific region.